syncfusion-content/blazor-docs/blazor/gantt-chart/events.md

 ## PdfExported

-The [PdfExported](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfExported) event triggers after the Gantt chart is exported to a PDF document.
-Using event arguments, you can get the details of the exported columns, the timeline range of the exported Gantt chart, and the file name of the exported PDF document.
+The [PdfExported](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfExported) event is triggered after the Gantt chart has been exported to a PDF document.
+Through the event arguments, you can access details about the exported columns, the timeline range of the Gantt chart, and the file name of the exported PDF document.

 ``` cshtml
 @using Syncfusion.Blazor.Gantt